 Train service reaches Quebec City: Amtrak from New York City Connects through Montreal (10 hours)

 to Canada's VIA Rail for the trip to Quebec's Gare du Palais (station) in the city center.(3 hours)

-Quebec City Shopping in
+Quebec City Shopping in the well-lit streets

 Quebec City, Sightseeing, and

 Shopping is found in the lower city on pedestrian only streets such as Rue du Petit Champlain near the Funiculaire below the Chateau Frontenac ,

 Quebec City offers shopping on pedestrian-only streets with preserved buildings